TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/Set-JcSdkPolicyAssociation.md

 ### SetViaIdentity
 ```
-Set-JcSdkPolicyAssociation -InputObject <IJumpCloudApIsIdentity> -Body <IGraphOperationPolicy> [-PassThru]
+Set-JcSdkPolicyAssociation -InputObject <IJumpCloudApiIdentity> -Body <IGraphOperationPolicy> [-PassThru]
  [-Confirm] [-WhatIf] [<CommonParameters>]
 ```

 ### SetViaIdentityExpanded
 ```
-Set-JcSdkPolicyAssociation -InputObject <IJumpCloudApIsIdentity> -Id <String> -Op <String>
+Set-JcSdkPolicyAssociation -InputObject <IJumpCloudApiIdentity> -Id <String> -Op <String>
  -Type <GraphOperationPolicy1> [-Attributes <Hashtable>] [-PassThru] [-Confirm] [-WhatIf] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This endpoint allows you to manage the _direct_ associations of a Configuration (Policy).
+This endpoint allows you to manage the _direct_ associations of a Policy.

-A direct association can be a non-homogeneous relationship between 2 different objects, for example Configurations (Policies) and Systems.
+A direct association can be a non-homogeneous relationship between 2 different objects, for example Policies and Systems.

 #### Sample Request
 ```